Quantum Markovian master equations: resonance theory shows validity for all time scales: Abstract

 \section{Abstract}

 Quantum systems coupled to environments exhibit intricate dynamics.
 The master equation gives a Markov approximation of the dynamics, allowing for analytic and numerical treatments.
 It is ubiquitous in theoretical and applied quantum sciences.
-The accuracy of the master equation approximation was so far proven in the regime where time must not exceed an upper bound depending on the system-environment interaction strength (weak coupling regime).
-Here, we show that the Markov approximation is valid for fixed coupling strength and for all times.
-We also construct a new approximate markovian dynamics -- a completely positive, trace preserving semigroup -- which is asymptotically in time exact, to all orders in the coupling.
+The accuracy of the master equation approximation was so far proven for small values of the system-environment interaction coupling strength $\lambda$, under the additional constraint that time $t$ must not exceed an upper bound, $\lambda^2 t\le$ constant.
+Here, we show that the Markov approximation is valid for fixed small coupling strength and for all times.
+We also construct a new approximate Markovian dynamics -- a completely positive, trace preserving semigroup -- which is asymptotically in time exact, to all orders in the coupling.